-It establishes your voice and authority
+- SEO establishes your voice and authority.

-It increases traffic to your website
+- SEO increases traffic to your website.

-10 SEO strategies for startups on a budget
+10 SEO Strategies for Startups on a Budget

-1. Keyword research
+1. Conduct Keyword Research

 Image source: SEMRush

 Next, enter your competitors’ URLs into the Domain Overview tool to see what keywords they’re ranking for.
-This will give you a list of new words you may want to try ranking for to gain additional business.
+This will give you a list of new words you may consider going after to gain additional business.
+Further, don’t forget to click on the top keywords to see a list of similar words you could try ranking for.

 Image source: SEMRush